j0narch3r/project-log/README.md

 project-log
 ===========

-I have finally decided to get ideas out of my notes file on my hard drive.
-They will only die without the oxygen of feedback and community.
-Honestly, too many have already suffered that fate over the years.
-So I hope that posting here will get some of them moving.
+An open list of projects and ideas.

-# Projects in development
+# Projects in active development

 ### Pay It Forward